tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/datacatalog/data-catalog-custom-data-source.md

 |Code|Description
 |---|---
 |200|Ok.
 The request was fulfilled and a new custom data source protocol was created.
 |400|BadRequest.
-The request was canceled because request payload does not conform to the data source protocol specification.
+The request was canceled because request payload doesn't conform to the data source protocol specification.
 Refer to the response's body for error details.
 |400|BadRequest with the error code ImmutableViewItem.
-The request was canceled because the data source protocol with the specified namespace and name already exists and cannot be updated.
+The request was canceled because the data source protocol with the specified namespace and name already exists and can't be updated.

 ### Content-Type